Recycled Water Strategic Plan

 A Strategic Plan

 There have been significant advances in and acceptances of water reuse over the last 50 years.
-As such, the District will be re-evaluating current operations and practices to identify the best ways to process and use recycled water in the future.
+As such, the District re-evaluated current operations and practices to identify the best ways to process and use recycled water in the future.

-The District completed a Recycled Water Facilities Master Plan in 2009 which focused on maximizing the utility of our Alpine County facilities.
-The new Strategic Plan will look holistically to determine feasibility, innovation opportunities, hurdles, solutions, possibilities, and new technologies to treat and maximize the beneficial use of recycled water.
+The District completed the original Recycled Water Facilities Master Plan in 2009, which focused on maximizing the utility of our recycled water facilities.
+The new Strategic Plan looks holistically to determine feasibility, innovation opportunities, hurdles, solutions, possibilities, and new technologies to treat and maximize the beneficial use of recycled water.

 See our Recycled Water Facilities Master Plan (2009) to the right.